 Andreas Gofas is scientific organizer of the Counter-Terrorism and Transnational Security Governance executive training seminar, offered by the EUI’s School of Transnational Governance.

-He is currently Senior Global Emile Noël Fellow and Fulbright Visiting Scholar at the Jean Monnet Center of the NYU Law School, while on leave from Panteion University of Athens where he is Associate Professor of International Relations.
+He is currently Senior Emile Noël Fellow and Fulbright Visiting Scholar at the Jean Monnet Center of the NYU School of Law, while on leave from Panteion University of Athens where he is Associate Professor of International Relations.
 Andreas is also director of the Center for the Analysis of Terrorism and European Security (CATES) at the European Law and Governance School, and co-director of the Olympia Summer Academy.

 His books include: the Oxford Handbook of Terrorism (co-ed); Terrorism and European Security Governance (ed); the SAGE Handbook of the History, Philosophy and Sociology of International Relations (co-ed); Theoretical Projections in International Politics; and The Role of Ideas in Political Analysis (co-ed).

 Personal website: http://andreasgofas.eu/